Oscerz/fp-pack/README.md

 ### Array

-Functions for working with arrays and iterables.
+Functions for working with arrays.
+All operations are immutable and return new arrays.

 - **map** - Transform each element
 - **filter** - Select elements matching a predicate